-One thousand Ethiopians eligible for trichiasis surgery were enrolled in a randomised, double blind, placebo-controlled trial (registered with the Pan African Clinical Trials Registry, trial number PACTR201512001370307, registration date 29th November 2015, registration URL: https://pactr.samrc.ac.za/ TrialDisplay.aspx?TrialID=1370).
-Eligible individuals had evidence of trichiasis (one or more lashes touching the eye or evidence of epilation) and trachomatous scarring of the tarsal conjunctiva, were aged \geq 18 years and had not had previous trichiasis surgery.
+One thousand Ethiopians eligible for trichiasis surgery were enrolled in a randomised, double blind, placebo-controlled trial (registered with the Pan African Clinical Trials Registry, trial number PACTR201512001370307, registration date 29th November 2015, registration URL: https://pactr.samrc.ac.za/TrialDisplay.aspx?TrialID=1370).
+Eligible individuals had evidence of trichiasis (one or more lashes touching the eye or evidence of epilation) and trachomatous scarring of the tarsal conjunctiva, were aged ≥ 18 years and had not had previous trichiasis surgery.
 Trichiasis surgery was performed using the posterior lamellar tarsal rotation (PLTR) procedure by experienced nurse-surgeons who had recently undergone refresher training.
+Six surgeons were standardised, prior to operating in the trial.
+One operated on only 4 eyes (moved to another region).
+The remaining five operated throughout the trial.
+These 6 surgeons had been performing TT surgery for a median of 4 years (range 1 - 9); they had performed a median of 752 surgery (range 100 - 1500).
 All study participants received 1% tetracycline eye ointment for self-administration twice a day for two weeks post-surgery.
 Participants were randomly assigned (1:1) to receive either 100mg/day doxycycline or 100mg/day placebo, orally administered, for 28 consecutive days after surgery.
+Full details of trial design and methodology, covering inclusion/exclusion criteria, are published in the main trial paper7.
+The clinical trial was powered to detect a difference in the primary outcome of 12-month cumulative postoperative trichiasis.
+Sample size/power was based on a previous randomised trial in Ethiopia25.
+The a priori design of this nested study was the assessment of gene expression profiles in all people developing ECA (and a matched control group).
+As the numbers that develop ECA were not known beforehand a separate sample size calculation for this outcome was not performed and a post-hoc power calculation is not recommended.